ablr-com/ablr_api_docs/docs/Integration-Overview.md

 ## Introduction

 Welcome to our API reference!
-We're happy that you've decided to partner with us and explore our REST APIs.
+We're happy that you've decided to partner with us and explore our APIs.
+Use the Demo site https://demo.ablr.com to experience our checkout flow.
+You'd find our [Test Credentials](https://docs.ablr.com/docs/ablr/docs/Test-Credentials.md) handy.

 ## Steps for a Direct integration